-Risk is an integral part of the Macquarie Group's businesses.
+Risk is an integral part of the Macquarie Group businesses.
 The main risks faced by the Group are market risk, equity risk, credit risk, liquidity risk, operation risk, legal compliance risk and documentation risk.
 Responsibility for management of these risks lies with the individual businesses giving rise to them.
 It is the responsibility of the Risk Management Group (RMG) to ensure appropriate assessment and management of these risks.

 RMG is independent of all other areas of the Macquarie Group, reporting directly to the Managing Director of the Macquarie Group and the Board of the Macquarie Group.
-The Head of RMG is a member of the Executive Committee of Macquarie Group Limited (MGL).
+The Head of RMG is a member of the Executive Committee of MGL.
 RMG authority is required for all material risk acceptance decisions.
 RMG identifies, quantifies and assesses all material risks and sets prudential limits.
 Where appropriate, these limits are approved by the Executive Committee and the Board.

-The risks which the Trust is exposed to are managed on a globally consolidated basis for Macquarie Group Limited (MGL) as a whole, including all subsidiaries, in all locations.
-Macquarie's internal approach to risk ensures that risks in subsidiaries are subject to the same rigour and risk acceptance decisions (i.e. not differentiating where the risk is taken within Macquarie).
+The risks to which the Trust are exposed are managed on a globally consolidated basis for MGL as a whole, including all subsidiaries, in all locations.
+Macquarie's internal approach to risk ensures that risks in subsidiaries are subject to the same rigour and risk acceptance decisions (ie not differentiating where the risk is taken within Macquarie).

+Note 10.1

-Note 9.1 Credit risk
+Credit risk